TFNS/CTFNote/README.md

 The instance will spawn a web server on port `127.0.0.1:8080`.
 The first account created will have administrative privileges.

-Please note that CTFNote is only available from `127.0.0.1:8080`.
 Please use nginx to make it available over HTTPS.

-### nginx
+### Enable HTTPS with nginx

 It is assumed that you want to serve CTFNote over HTTPS.
-HTTP configuration is not supported.

 An example configuration for `nginx` on the host looks like this: